Art in Racing: A New Era for Young Drivers

-IN motorsport, talent alone is rarely enough.
-Raw speed, racecraft and determination can only take a young driver so far, because sooner or later they reach the same brick wall: funding.
-It is no secret that financial barriers shape who gets to rise through the ranks, often determining the faces we see at the top of the sport and not allowing raw talent a fair chance to speak for itself.
-It is also one of the reasons representation matters, because the faces we see at the top shape who feels welcome to dream of getting there.
+In motorsport, talent alone is rarely enough.
+Raw speed, racecraft, and determination can only take a young driver so far.
+Sooner or later, they hit a brick wall: funding.
+Financial barriers shape who rises through the ranks, often determining the faces we see at the top of the sport.
+This reality prevents raw talent from getting a fair chance to shine.
+It also highlights why representation matters.
+The faces we see at the top influence who feels welcome to dream of reaching those heights.

-This is why Art in Racing feels so important.
-It stands as a declaration that talent exists everywhere, even if opportunity does not.
-And on a quiet Thursday evening in Brixton, a private audience gathered inside The Department Store to witness award-winning visual artist Elicia McKenzie, two extraordinary young drivers, and a community determined to push open the doors of motorsport together.
+This is why Art in Racing feels so significant.
+It declares that talent exists everywhere, even when opportunity does not.
+On a quiet Thursday evening in Brixton, a private audience gathered at The Department Store.
+They came to witness award-winning visual artist Elicia McKenzie, two extraordinary young drivers, and a community determined to open the doors of motorsport together.

-Hosted by Disrupt Space under the leadership of its Executive Director, Paul Reid, the exhibition sets out to disrupt the norm by using art as a platform to highlight the journeys of two talented young British drivers, Lewis Appiagyei and Ruben Stanislaus.
-Rather than letting their stories fade behind financial barriers, the exhibition brings their experiences into the spotlight and rallies a community behind them, turning creativity into a tool for visibility, support and opportunity.
+Hosted by Disrupt Space under the leadership of Executive Director Paul Reid, the exhibition aims to disrupt the norm.
+It uses art as a platform to highlight the journeys of two talented young British drivers, Lewis Appiagyei and Ruben Stanislaus.
+Rather than letting their stories fade behind financial barriers, the exhibition brings their experiences into the spotlight.
+It rallies a community behind them, turning creativity into a tool for visibility, support, and opportunity.

 Art that Tells a Deeper Truth

-In the centre of the exhibition space, Elicia’s paintings told a story that words alone could never fully hold.
-Her work captured not only the intensity and emotion of racing, but also the quieter truths behind it.
-One of the most striking pieces showed a father and son standing with their backs to the viewer, facing an obstacle ahead.
+In the centre of the exhibition space, Elicia’s paintings told a story that words alone could never fully express.
+Her work captured not only the intensity and emotion of racing but also the quieter truths behind it.
+One of the most striking pieces depicted a father and son standing with their backs to the viewer, facing an obstacle ahead.
 The father’s hand rested on the back of his son’s shoulder.
-To me, it looked like a father giving support, love, protection and encouragement.
+To me, it looked like a father giving support, love, protection, and encouragement.

 That image resonated deeply because it mirrors real life for both Lewis and Ruben.
-Their parents were present in the room that night, showing us that it is never only a driver on his or her own.
-It is a family’s journey.
-A family’s sacrifice.
-A family’s belief.
-And the artist understood that better than most, drawing from her own life and the support she received from her mother.
+Their parents were present that night, reminding us that it is never just a driver on their own.
+It is a family’s journey, sacrifice, and belief.
+The artist understood that better than most, drawing from her own life and the support she received from her mother.

 Elicia spoke openly about the purpose behind her work.